-Proposers may submit written questions to the Project Manager until the deadline stated on page 1.
-The City prefers questions be through e-mail to the City Project Manager.
-Failure to request clarification of any inadequacy, omission, or conflict will not relieve the Consultant of responsibilities under in any subsequent contract.
+Proposers may email questions to the Procurement Contact until the deadline stated on page 1.
+Failure to request clarification of any inadequacy, omission, or conflict will not relieve the Consultant of responsibilities under any subsequent contract.
 It is the responsibility of the interested Consultant to assure they receive responses to Questions if any are issued.